Skip to main content

 diagram

 The camera sends the main topic /thermal_image - a raw unprocessed image which is then transformed by /thermal_subscriber node.
-The transformed image published on /tc_image_devel containes a normalized image with a contour of an object selected by the algorithm.
+The transformed image published on /tc_image_devel contains a normalized image with a contour of an object selected by the algorithm.
 The angle of a selected object can also be visualized with /tc_goal_angle marker that publishes an arrow pointing from base_link to the direction of the object.

 Building the project